clsn/ExtFuse/README.md

 Of course, this leads to important limitations and shortcomings.
 Because the database is never updated, the extension file-system is a static snapshot, as was mentioned above, and does not reflect changes.
 Also, you have to have someplace to put the database file.
 If the tree is large, it may take a little while to build the database and also to access it.
 At the moment, ExtFs also writes a debug file in "`DBG`", which can't be completely disabled from the options.

-Since it's really just a presentation of the list of files, it shouldn't really need to walk the tree itself: you ought to be able to give it a list of files you create by other ways (e.g. the `find` command), which can be more discriminating, using exclusion rules and so forth.
-This feature has not yet been added, but should be straightforward enough.
+Since it's really just a presentation of the list of files, it isn't necessary for ExtFs to walk the tree itself: you can give it a list of files you create by other ways (e.g. the `find` command), which can be more discriminating, using exclusion rules and so forth, rather than using its simple built-in walker.
+Give the name of the file containing the list of files (one per line) as the `filelist` mount option.
+If the `filelist` option is given no value, or a value of '`-`', then ExtFs will read from standard input.
+If the `zeroterm` mount option is present, the filenames should be terminated by null characters (as might be produced by the `-print0` option of GNU `find`) instead of newlines.
+This will let you handle filenames with embedded newlines or trailing whitespace, both of which will fail in an ordinary file list.

+So you can do:

+	$ find "$PWD" -path "$PWD"/.git -prune -o -type f -print0 | extfs.py -o filelist=-,zeroterm /mnt/point

+to skip the `.git` subtree of your current directory, or use multiple invocations of `find` to combine several unrelated trees into a single filelist for mounting.

 # Usage and Options